Last updated: 18th May 2021

 Just like many of Andalusia’s white towns, Setenil de las Bodegas has been occupied by the Romans, Moors and Christians over time and the architecture reflects this, we passed an old mosque that had been converted into a church.

-Don’t worry about getting lost, there are signs up with a camera icons pointing you to certain streets if you get stuck.
+Don’t worry about getting lost, that’s part of the fun, there are signs up with a camera icons pointing you to certain streets if you get stuck.
 We loved soaking up the peaceful atmosphere of this authentic Spanish town.

 Castle Tower and Church